Spring Security's web infrastructure is based entirely on standard servlet filters. It

 <bean id="filterChainProxy" class="org.springframework.security.web.FilterChainProxy"> <sec:filter-chain-map path-type="ant"> <sec:filter-chain pattern="/webServices/**" filters=" securityContextPersistenceFilterWithASCFalse, basicAuthenticationFilter, exceptionTranslationFilter, filterSecurityInterceptor" /> <sec:filter-chain pattern="/**" filters=" securityContextPersistenceFilterWithASCTrue, formLoginFilter, exceptionTranslationFilter, filterSecurityInterceptor" /> </sec:filter-chain-map> </bean>

-The namespace element filter-chain-map
+The namespace element filter-chain-map is used

 to set up the security filter chain(s) which are required within the